Sandrine Pinna

-Sandrine Pinna (張榕容 (Zhāng Róngróng, Chang^{1} Jung^{2}-jung^{2}); born 10 April 1987) is a Taiwanese actress who started her career as a child actress and appeared in many advertisements.
+Sandrine Pinna (張榕容 (Zhāng Róngróng, Chang^{1} Jung^{2}-jung^{2}); born 10 April 1987) is a Taiwanese actress.

 Early life

 Sandrine Pinna was born on 10 April 1987 to a Taiwanese mother and a French father, who was a lawyer.
 Her parents divorced when Pinna was young.
 Pinna was raised by her mother when her father returned to France, where he stayed until his death in May 2011.

 Career

-Pinna completed a degree in radio, film and television from Shih Hsin University.
-After earning her degree, she became a professional actress.

-Her notable works include Yang Yang, Miao Miao, Candy Rain, Touch of the Light, See You Tomorrow and Legend of the Demon Cat.
+Pinna started her career as a child model in advertisements.
+After earning a degree in radio, film and television from Shih Hsin University, she became an actor.
+Her notable films include Yang Yang, Miao Miao, Candy Rain, Touch of the Light, See You Tomorrow and Legend of the Demon Cat.
+She acted in the HBO Asia TV series Trinity of Shadows.

-She participated in the HBO Asia TV series “Trinity of Shadows” which consists of 15 one-hour episodes, playing as lead detective.
-The first two will launch on June 13, 2021, and be followed every subsequent Sunday with further instalments.
-The series will play on HBO Go and HBO in Asia.

 Personal life

 In February 2013, Pinna married Taiwanese singer-songwriter Jeremy Ji.
 Their daughter, Chantel, was born in August that year.